circularsquare/circularsquare.github.io/pages/friends/azalea.md

 permalink: /friends/azalea
 ---

+azalea is a type of rhododendron, which is a type of heath (erica).

 shimmering burning cellophane pink,

 in his light i am able to remember that i am real. it makes the world larger and more real. a type of color not representable on computer screens